rickyHong/Vocab-Expansion-LLAMA-Wiki/SFT-script.md

 ### Training Procedure

-Enter the `scripts` directory of the project, and run `bash run_sft.sh` to start instruction fine-tuning (use a single GPU by default).
+Enter the `scripts/training` directory of the project, and run `bash run_sft.sh` to start instruction fine-tuning (use a single GPU by default).
 Users should edit the script set value of parameters.
 The contents of `run_sft.sh` are as follows:

 ```bash
 ########parameters########